kramiv/SpringFrameworkMasterclass/readme.md

 # SpringExtractFiles contains project files by section/topic

-# SpringZipFiles can, I think, be imported into Eclipse as a Maven project for section 2. (have not tested it)
+# SpringZipFiles can, I think, be imported into Eclipse as a Maven project for section 2. (have not tested it) This is my most complex project in Eclipse.

+note to self: maybe recording a video of functionality would be useful and easier to look at + good for reviewing.
+Not yet though.
+Want to go through a full example before using these skills to explore a topic/do lab.